oswaldochan/5_MassiveData/cap1&2/resumen.md

 > The key consequence of immutability is that each piece of data is true in perpetuity.
 That is, a piece of data, once true, must always be true.
 Immutability wouldn’t make sense without this property

 ### What is a fact?
-It's the fundamental unit of data, like the *atoms*
+It's the fundamental unit of data, like *atoms* of data.

 ### What are the properties of facts?